yandex-cloud/docs/en/managed-postgresql/operations/web-sql-query.md

 ---
-title: SQL Queries in Managed Service for PostgreSQL
+title: "SQL queries in {{ mpg-name }}"
-description: 'Managed Service for PostgreSQL allows you to visualize the data structure on your PostgreSQL cluster and send SQL queries to databases from the {{ yandex-cloud }} management console.
-To do this, log into the management console, open the page of the required cluster and go to the SQL tab.'
+description: "{{ mpg-name }} allows you to visualize the data structure in your {{ PG }} cluster and send SQL queries to databases from the {{ yandex-cloud }} management console.
+To do this, log in to the management console, open the cluster page you need, and go to the SQL tab."
 ---

 # SQL queries in the management console